prisar/bhumi/README.md

 there are lot of difficulties like infrastructure, supply, raw materials, etc. still i believe that most of the challenges can be addressed and benifits can be ripped with projects operating here.

+`showMap.js` file will halp hide the mauza map